embersabsalon/PhaserTestProject/README.md

 4. In Shell: npm install

-Use npm run deploy to activate project.
+Use npm run dev to launch project in browser.